CSCfi/csc-user-guide/docs/apps/metaphlan.md

 metaphlan
 ```
 MetaPhlAn can automatically retrieve the MetaPhlAn database and create the Bowtie2 indexes it needs on-the-fly
 when it the command is executed.
-By default MetaPhlAn saves these index files to the MetaPhlAn installation directorym, but in Puhti,
+By default MetaPhlAn saves these index files to the MetaPhlAn installation directory, but in Puhti,
 this is not possible.
 Because of that, the users should use option `--bowtie2db`
 to define a directory that will be used to store the database and index files.